 Remediation Monitoring and Oversight: The monitoring and oversight portion of the remediation work is completed by the Home and Garden team to ensure that the work detailed above is carried out as defined in the Remediation Plan.
 In addition, the Home and Garden team:

-Submits Regulatory Documentation: Independent remediation documents are sent to the Ministry of Environment Site Advisor within 3 days from the start of the remediation work.
+Submits Regulatory Documentation: Independent remediation documents are sent to the Ministry of Environment Site Advisor within 3 days of the start of the remediation work.

-Video of the Property: As a record of initial property condition a video is taken from the property prior to the start of the work.
+Video of the Property: As a record of initial property condition, a video is taken from the property prior to the start of the work.

 Excavation Base Sampling: At the final depth of any excavations, base samples are collected at locations similar to sample locations recorded on the property condition checklist.
-The purpose is to ensure that soil greater than the UCC has been removed from the property and to record soil metal concentrations below the demarcation layer.
+The purpose is to confirm that soil greater than the UCC has been removed from the property and to record soil metal concentrations below the demarcation layer.

 Post Remediation Sampling: Following the placement of backfill materials, samples of the replaced soil are collected and submitted for laboratory analysis of SALM.

 Measurement: Payment to the Remediation Contractor is on a per unit basis.
 Measurement of the property is completed by the Remediation Contractor and the Home and Garden representative to provide accurate measurements and billing to Teck.
-Costs and volumes of each property are recorded in THE Database.
+Costs and volumes of soil removed/replaced?? on each property are recorded in THE Database.

 Remediation Completion: The Property Owner is requested to sign off on the completed remediation work.
 Deficiencies can be brought up and recorded on the completion sign-off form.
 Plants are under warranty for 1 year following installation.